guillsav/proshop/README.md

 ## **Environment Variables and Kubernetes Secrets**

-In order for the app to function correctly, Kubernetes secrets must be provided to the kubernetes cluster.
+In order for the app to function correctly, Kubernetes secrets must be provided to the Kubernetes cluster.
 Run the command below and replace `<SECRET>` with your own values.

 ```
 <!-- Long string used to validate token from the jsonwebtoken library -->